MMikielew/coRRection/README.md

-# coRRection application for RR intervals identification and removal
+# CoRRection application for RR intervals identification and removal

-To install application run following commands:

-pyinstaller -F --paths=<your_path>\Lib\site-packages  main.py
-python -m PyInstaller main.py
+Run main to use application.